How to make the most of university open days

 While these visits are certainly a fun day out, remember that you’re there to see whether the university is suited to you; after all, it’ll be your home for at least three years.
 Make sure you know what sort of things you’re looking for and how to find them out.

 Pre-offer open days: you attend these before finalising your UCAS choices.
 Usually every subject is represented, so you can visit as many departments as you have time for if you’re not yet sure what to study.
 Programmes vary, but most include welcome talks, campus/accommodation/city tours, subject lectures/seminars/Q&As, talks on finance, student societies etc, and the opportunity to chat to tutors and current students at departmental ‘drop-ins’.

-Post-offer open days: these are held after you have received an offer.
+Post-offer open days (aka offer-holder visit days or applicant visit days): these are held after you have received an offer.
 There is a greater focus on the degree course itself, with more detailed tours of and talks about your chosen department(s).
 However, it can be a good opportunity to visit accommodation and parts of campus you didn’t get to see before, though the number of buildings open to the public may be limited.

 Interview-oriented open days: if the course at a particular university you’ve applied to requires an interview, the uni generally offers guided tours and the chance to chat to current students during the rest of the day.

 Residential/overnight open days: a few universities offer the chance to stay in uni accommodation overnight, where you eat, socialise and sleep in college/halls and then attend sample lectures or seminars the following day.

 Campus tours: if you can’t attend a full open day, most unis offer guided or self-guided tours with the chance to chat to current students.
 These usually last a couple of hours, and don’t include department-specific tours, although you can usually contact departments individually and enquire.
 These tours are a good option if you need to apply through Clearing and have missed the main open days.